mailpace/blog/content/blog/whats-a-DKIM-record.md

 Simple, right?

-## How to use DKIM with OhMySMTP
+## How to use DKIM with MailPace

-The good news is that OhMySMTP signs all emails by DKIM automatically for you, we also generate and store the private keys, so all you need to do is add the public key we provide onto your DNS record, and DKIM will work like magic.
+The good news is that MailPace signs all emails by DKIM automatically for you, we also generate and store the private keys, so all you need to do is add the public key we provide onto your DNS record, and DKIM will work like magic.

 When you setup your first domain, we'll take you through an onboarding process to set things up, and you can re-do the verification process at any point on the Verification section of your domain.